 The past seven years have been very difficult.
 One daughter loves me one year and then decides not to talk to me the next year.
 The other daughter is gone.
 Birthdays, holidays, trips I will never take with them, not seeing my grandchildren mature into adults, grandchildren placed in the position of choosing sides.
 Grandchildren losing their grandmother, and wondering what I did wrong to create this situation, plagues me daily.

-Not a day goes by that I do not think about my problem.
+Not a day goes by that I do not think about my problem and seek the truths God imparts to navigate the emotional impact of estrangement.
 Not a day goes by that I don’t crave their love.
 Not a day goes by when a small wave of sadness engulfs me.
 I have my cloud.

 I also have love from others, a ton of resilience and I am grateful for all my blessings.
 Daily, I smile.
 I am productive and creative and appreciative.